n3rdysouth/surferseo-chrome-extension/README.md

 # SurferSEO Chrome Extension

-This is a free and open-source Chrome Extension for interacting with the SurferSEO API.
+This is a free and open-source Chrome Extension for interacting with the SurferSEO API (https://docs.surferseo.com/en/articles/5700335-surfer-api-documentation).
 This repository is not affiliated in any way with the SurferSEO company, this is an independent project to make using their service easier. **Please note that the SurferSEO API is only available to enterprise customers.** This extension is provided as-is for those with API access and a valid API key.

 ## Features